nloyfer/wgbs_tools/tutorial/README.md

 chr3	119530396	119530598	5394846	5394856
 chr3	119531385	119531943	5394858	5394867
 ```
-The segmentation algorithm finds a partition of the genome that optimizes some homogeneity score, i.e, the CpG sites in each block tend to have a similar methylation status.
+The segmentation algorithm finds a partition of the genome that optimizes some homogeneity score, i.e., the CpG sites in each block tend to have a similar methylation status.
 Many of the blocks are typically singletons (covering a single CpG site), but they are dropped when the `--min_cpg MIN_CPG` flag is specified.

 In this example, the `segment` command segmented the region chr3:119,527,929-119,531,943 to 18 blocks, 9 of them cover at least 3 CpG sites.
-The output `.bed` file has 5 columns: chr, start, end, startCpG, endCpG (non inclusive).
+The output `.bed` file has 5 columns: chr, start, end, startCpG, endCpG (non-inclusive).
 For example, the first block is chr3:119,527,929-119,528,187, 258bp, 5 CpG sites.

 Let's take a look at the segments (remember that we need to index the `.bed` file to use it with `vis`):
 ```bash